AdaWaifus/NFT-Generator/README.md

 {
   "restrictions": {
-    // a object with keys which must match one of the foldernames provided in the order option "Background": [
+    // a object with keys which must match one of the foldernames provided in the order option "background": [
       // here starts the restrictions of the "background" layer {
         "matches": ["*transparent*"], // if the background image name matches this set of globs...
         // ...all of the following restrictions apply to the following layers:
         "choose": {
-          "Skin": ["hairy*", "soft*"], // the Skin layer will act like only images which matches those globs are available "Mouth": ["open*"] // the Mouth layer will act like only images which matches those globs are available
+          "skin": ["hairy*", "soft*"], // the skin layer will act like only images which matches those globs are available "mouth": ["open*"] // the mouth layer will act like only images which matches those globs are available
           // not specified layers have no restrictions - you can also use '["*"]' to remove all restrictions explicitely on following layers.
         }
       }